CALL US NOW: 0207-700-2354

 Utility made 1910s Fashion different because there was a also a shortage of wool and linen – wool was used for uniforms, and linens for the wings of airplanes.
 Women were advised to reuse and remake outfits, and design which used less fabric were prioritized.
 So sleeveless blouses became popular, and skirt hems were raised.
 Since silk wasn’t needed for the war effort, women turned to it with relief, along with gingham and calico.

-This is where Chanel steps in.
+This in 1910s Fashion is where Chanel steps in.
 She wasn’t the first to make clothing based around this looser silhouette, and she didn’t invent the wearing of jerseys for women – but she massively popularized a more casual kind of chic for the upper classes.
 The French Breton sailor’s sweater – the marinière – was one of her signature looks, and she created pieces in soft jersey – simple dresses and skirts, too.

 It’s an enduring look, as I’m wearing my favourite stripy sweater today, though it didn’t occur to me when I slipped it on I was paying homage to a fashion first seen in the First World War!